Frequently Asked Questions

 e.g., wso2am:3.2.0.3-spec1-alpine

-How can I receive updates to each node (Dev, Staging and Production) when deployment/server directory is shared among nodes?
+How can I get updates for each node (Dev, Staging and Production) when a deployment or server directory is shared among nodes?

 With the aid of a Configuration Management Tool: